mwelponer/cpp-pills/README.md

 	}
 };
 ```
-the destructor *~Entity* will be called when deleting the *Entity* object.
-Inside the destructor deallocate with *delete* or *delete[]* everything that was created on the heap memory during the construction
+the destructor *~Entity* will be called when the *Entity* object gets deleted.
+Inside the destructor deallocate everything that was created on the heap memory during the construction.
+***NB***: if the object was created on the heap (using new operator) we need to call manually the destructor using "*delete*" or "*delete[]*" for arrays.
+If the object was created on the stack, the destructor will be automatically called when the program gets out of scope.

 ### class inheritance